Who is in charge for workplace health and safety? Explained

 - Provide first aid, as well as the number of first aiders who have received practical training.

 Each employee needs to report any injuries, even paper cuts.
-While cutting the paper cut is small, something is more likely to become infected, and cause more intermediate problems.
-If the wound is infected and the staff member does not report it, the employer can claim that it is not related to their task they perform within the workplace.
+Despite the small paper cut, it is more likely to become infected, causing intermediate problems.
+Unless the employee reports an infected wound, the employer may claim it is not related to the job they perform.

 - Employees also have a legal duty to maintain the workplace safe and responsible for looking after their own health and safety as well as others who may be affected by their actions at work.
 Employee contributions to health and safety at work should be a priority and employers should be encouraged to utilise it.